 Winthrop’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Winthrop does not have a public transit system used by locals to get to and from work.
+Winthrop is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Winthrop in 2022 was $18,012, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $72,048 for a family of four.
 However, Winthrop contains both very wealthy and poor people as well.